yanghengtang/tp/docs/UserGuide.md

 ### Adding an appointment: `add_a`

-Adds an appointment into the system.
+Allows you to add an appointment into the system.

 Format: `add_a pic\PATIENT_NRIC dic\DOCTOR_NRIC from\START_TIME to\END_TIME`